by G. Jack Urso

 science-related news.
 Guided by Art Director Andrew Furr and his Associate Art

-Directors Monte Rogers and Bill Wright, the magazine was known for its creative
+Directors Monte Rogers and Bill Wright, the magazine was known for its creative, surreal, and oft times psychedelic imagery.

 |